maxshtefec/barcode-bundle/README.md

 ## Usage by service

-The bundle registers one service: ``mws_barcode.generator`` which will allows you to generate barcode:
+The bundle registers one service: ``mwsimple_barcode.generator`` which will allows you to generate barcode:

 * outpout html
 ```php